jnoriega232/osticket-prereqs/README.md

 </p>
 <p>

-**Step 9:** Download osTicket v1.15.8.zip from the installation files.
-Then, we need to extract and copy the "upload" folder to C:\inetpub\wwwroot (web server's main folder).
+**Step 9: Download osTicket v1.15.8.zip from the installation files** Once downloaded, we need to extract and copy the "upload" folder to C:\inetpub\wwwroot (web server's main folder).
 To do so open two separate File Explorer windows.
 On one, go to C drive > inetpub > wwwroot.
 On the other File Explorer window go to Downloads > double-click osTicket-v1.15.8 > click and drag the folder "upload" into the wwwroot folder on the other File Explorer window we opened.
 Now rename the folder "upload" to "osTicket".

 <p align="center">
 <img src="https://i.imgur.com/ma2L5Cp.png" height="70%" width="70%" alt="osTicket Prereqs and Installation"/>